Wildfire Mitigation at Tri-State:

 A look at the multi-layer defense protecting our communities

-In 2024, among the four states we serve, over acres burned in wildland fires, and ranks second for most homes at risk of extreme fires in the United States.
+In 2024, among the four states we serve, over 700,00+ acres burned in wildland fires, and Colorado ranks second for most homes at risk of extreme fires in the United States.
 Our service territory contains national forests and parks, cultural sites, endangered plants and animals, as well as farms, ranches, small towns and 18 Native nations.
 In order to protect the people and ecosystems we serve, Tri-State has constructed and deployed a multi-layered mitigation plan.
 Our current approach is broken down into two categories: situational awareness and risk reduction.

 Situational Awareness